VirtoCommerce/vc-platform/docs/security.md

 #### Remove Assigned Permissions

-1. Select the Role on 'Roles' blade
+1. Select the Role on 'Roles' blade;
 1. Under 'Assigned Permissions' check the permissions you want to remove from the selected role;
 1. Click 'Remove' and save the changes;
 1. The permissions will be removed from the role.